SethCottam/SpryCLI_early_access/README.md

 ### Why even bother?

 As Software Engineers our basic value propisition to companies is "We implement and build tools to perform repetitive tasks so you don't have to do it manually.
 It's a combination of faster, easier, and/or accurate.".
-As Engineer's we're less committed to doing applying that not just to ourselves.
-So I wrote a talk on basic "personal use" scripting called "How to BASH your was to happiness".
+As Engineers we're generally less committed to applying that to our personal work than our professional work.
+So I wrote a talk on basic "personal use" scripting called "How to BASH your way to happiness".
 Here were the core suggestions.

 How to bash your way to Happiness (My order of importance):
 + Functional is better than fast